michael-gif/Flowchart-Maker/README.md

 ![edit node window](https://github.com/michael-gif/Flowchart-Maker/blob/main/resources/expanded_text_window.png)

 ## Linking nodes
 - Drag and drop between a black node connector and another node
 ![create link](https://github.com/michael-gif/Flowchart-Maker/blob/main/resources/create_link.png)
 - You can also click on node links and change them using the handles
 ![change link](https://github.com/michael-gif/Flowchart-Maker/blob/main/resources/change_link.png)

+## Saving/Opening
+- Ctrl-S to save, or use the `Save flowchart` button on the toolbar
+- Ctrl-O to open, or use the `Open flowchart` button on the toolbar